andrewWithAI/digital-agency/docs/strategy.md

 ## 7. Overall Brand Vision

-Thompson Digital Solutions will position itself as a premium, yet accessible digital services provider.
+Talty Tech Solutions will position itself as a premium, yet accessible digital services provider.
 The website will reflect this through:

 - Clean, professional design that showcases technical expertise
 - Clear, solution-focused messaging